sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/filters.png' | prepend: site.baseurl }}" alt="Filters" /></p>

 In the SQL window, you are shown which query is being applied to your data and given the ability to modify it.
-Automatically, you will see the query that has been produced from the applied filter (sidenote: this is also a fun way to learn SQL!
-We also have a SQL course in our [Map Academy](http://academy.cartodb.com/courses/04-sql-postgis.html)).
+Automatically, you will see the query that has been produced from the applied filter (Sidenote: this is also a fun way to learn SQL!
+We also have an SQL course in our [Map Academy](http://academy.cartodb.com/courses/04-sql-postgis.html)).

 #### Map Wizards